greenyouse/yum-foodz/README.md

 # Yum Foodz

-[Yum Foodz](https://yum-foodz.herokuapp.com) is a recipe manager that uses cutting edge features of a progressive web app.
+[Yum Foodz](https://yum-foodz.herokuapp.com) is a recipe manager that that demonstrates the features of a progressive web app.

-It was my entry for the 10k Apart contest and final project for my Senior Web Developer Nanodegree from Udacity.
+This was my entry for the 10k Apart contest and final project for my Senior Web Developer Nanodegree from Udacity.
 It was cooked up in about two weeks to meet the contest deadline.

 ## Features